mmaul/pkgtool/README.md

 PkgTool Caveats
 ===============
 PkgTool has been coded to be cross platform.
-However it has not been verified on Windows, and there will have to be adjustments.
+It has not been verified on Windows, and before it works there will be blood.

 PkgTool TODO
 ============
-- [ ] Dependency mangement
-- [ ] Installed Package Tracking
 - [ ] Package uninstall
 - [ ] Use libflx for compiler calls instead of shell calls
 - [ ] Test on Windows platform